Denis101/monzo-techtest/README.md

 * If I wanted to add a sitemap output, I could generate a tree structure with the initial link provided as the root node.
 * There's an issue with the concurrent hash map implementation that causes some kind of address fault.
 This only seems to happen with a large amount of workers (100+).
 * Test suite is quite bare and I'm not reporting coverage.
 Ideally would add this and get the coverage >80%, but stopped where I got to simply due to time.
+* Improved logging, adding telemetry, CI, etc and all those things required to properly productionise an application would be very nice.

 ### Libraries
 * `golang.org/x/net/html` - HTML parsing